wheels env switch

 # Skip validation

-wheels env switch production --no-check
+wheels env switch production --no-check--backup (default: false)

 Creates timestamped backups before switching: